tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 I recently downloaded all of the metadata about all of the datasets from all of the Socrata portals and then posted this [summary](/!/socrata-summary) of the data.
-Now on to some deeper further analysis.
+Now on to some deeper analysis.

 ## What is a dataset?
 As the Twitters have pointed out,the dataset counts that I presented in my